 Co-Director, 1619 Freedom School

-Sheritta is a veteran teacher with the Waterloo Community School District with more than 20 years of teaching experience with a diverse range of students and grades.
+Sheritta is the school’s co-director and curriculum coordinator.
+She is a veteran teacher with the Waterloo Community School District with more than 20 years of teaching experience with a diverse range of students and grades.
 She has years of experience showing successful growth in students’ reading scores.
 She is currently a 3rd grade teacher at Dr. Walter Cunningham School for Excellence, teaching all subjects to elementary students.

 She has also served as the grade-level team leader for the past five years.
 She has a reading endorsement and is Title One/Reading Recovery trained.
 She has worked for both the Jessie Cosby Center and UNI’s Talent Search reading programs.
 She is the creator of the Black Men Read program in which Afrcian-American men volunteers come to the school and read to students.
 Sheritta has instilled her love of books and reading in many children over the years.